 |Profit / (Loss) Before Tax ||(434.8) ||(192.7) ||- |

 |Profit / (Loss) after Minority Interest and Share in Profit / Loss of Associates ||(501.4) ||(227.3) ||- |

 |Earnings Per Share (Rs.)
 (Face value Rs.
 2/-) ||(29.1) ||(13.2) ||- |

 As given in the table earlier, during FY2014, each of the business segments have growncontributing to the overall growth of 27.5% in the total operating income of the Company.

 Earnings before Interest, Depreciation and Tax (EBITDA)

-Increase in tax expenses are on account of taxes paid on income from financialservices.
+Increase in tax expenses from Rs.
+24.8 crores in FY2013 to Rs.
+62.8 crores in FY2014was mainly on account of taxes paid on income of subsidiaries.

 Profit / Loss after Minority Interest and Share in Profit / Loss of Associates andEarning Per Share (EPS)